People and community

 We know that someone's social or economic background can have a huge impact on their ability to reach their full potential.
 That's why we support and deliver programmes that develop the capacity and skills of socially and economically disadvantaged people in the communities in which we work.

-Examples of our work include:
+Examples of our work across all geographic regions include:

-In 12 months we’ve recruited more than 200 apprentices throughout the UK to work in a range of businesses from NHS hospitals to large financial institutions.
+- Apprenticeships: In 12 months we’ve recruited more than 200 apprentices throughout the UK to work in a range of businesses from NHS hospitals to large financial institutions.

-Blackpool Food Partnership: This coalition of voluntary, public and private sector partners works to address food poverty and related issues in Blackpool, one of the UK's most deprived areas.
+- Blackpool Food Partnership: This coalition of voluntary, public and private sector partners works to address food poverty and related issues in Blackpool, one of the UK's most deprived areas.
 Supermarkets and local farms donate food which is then distributed to community groups or used in a food parcel scheme (the local equivalent of food banks).
 Currently 38 organisations (including children's centres, hostels and community kitchens) benefit from the distributions.
 OCS has provided five fridges, two fridge-freezers and two insectocutors, as well as food hygiene training for BFP's volunteers.
 This has enabled BFP to accept donations of fresh fruit and vegetables for the first time - food that would otherwise go to landfill or fuel.
 The fresh produce is also enabling a new initiative to teach people to cook inexpensive, healthy meals.